-The Company's immediate focus will be to continue to evaluate materials recovered from the Wyoming Jade Fields properties and to test the market for the Jade recovered.
+The Company has continued to evaluate materials recovered from the Wyoming Jade Fields properties and to test the market for the Jade recovered.
 With information gained through market response and potential sales, the Company will evaluate how best to target the various types of Jade in the continuation of its field activities.